hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/writings_prose/197_on_professor_max_muller.md

-The Professor was first induced to inquire about the power behind, which led to sudden and momentous changes in the life of the late Keshab Chandra Sen, the great Brâhmo leader; and since then, he has been an earnest student and admirer of the life and teachings of Shri Ramakrishna.
+The Professor was first induced to inquire about the power behind, which led to sudden and momentous changes in the life of the late Keshab Chandra Sen, the great Brāhmo leader; and since then, he has been an earnest student and admirer of the life and teachings of Shri Ramakrishna.
 "Ramakrishna is worshipped by thousands today, Professor", I said.
 "To whom else shall worship be accorded, if not to such", was